-Duron started his career in community advocacy as first a volunteer and later as an employee of the Black History Museum and Cultural Center of VA..
-In 2003 he founded the highly acclaimed Happily Natural Day festival as a grassroots effort to supplement the summer jazz concert that was held annually at the institution.
-The festival is a weekend-long experience focuses on cultural identity for people of African Ancestry, holistic health, wellness and social change.
-In 2009 Duron launched the Richmond Noir Market, a Saturday pop-up farmer’s market targeting low-income communities located in what the USDA has designated as food deserts in Richmond, VA.
-In 2012 he developed McDonough Community Garden; and began transforming green spaces throughout the Richmond Region into urban gardens, farms, orchards, and vineyards.
+Duron Chavis started his career in community advocacy as first a volunteer then an employee of the Black History Museum and Cultural Center of VA.
+While there founded the highly acclaimed Happily Natural Day festival as a grassroots effort to supplement the summer jazz concert that was held annually at the institution.
+The festival is a weekend long experience that focuses on cultural awareness, health, wellness and social change.

 Presently Chavis is engaged in coordinating innovative and dynamic initiatives around the topics of urban agriculture and local food systems in a culturally relevant way.
 In 2009 Chavis launched the Richmond Noir Market, a Saturday farmer’s market targeting low-income communities located in what the USDA has designated as food deserts in Richmond Virginia.
 2012 marked the development his first community garden; which subsequently led to the development of urban farms, urban orchards, urban vineyards and work in poverty mitigation, workforce development, health and racial equity.